-The Basic SCR increased to €18,090K in 2021.
-The increase was mainly driven by an increase in market risk following the recovery of the international stock markets and also due to an increase in equity holdings.
+The Basic SCR decreased to €15,217K in 2022.
+This movement was mainly driven by a reduction in market risk following the collapse of the international stock markets.
 The value of the SCR has been reduced to allow for the loss absorbing capacity of deferred taxes ("LACDT").
 The LACDT was calculated in accordance with Article 207 of the Regulation and is equal to the change in value of deferred taxes that would result from an instantaneous loss of an amount that is equal to the Basic SCR plus Operational Risk.
-As at 31 December 2021, the LACDT was calculated at an estimated effective rate of 34.6% and amounted to €6,546K.
-The LACDT was recognised in full on the basis of the reversion of deferred tax liabilities amounting to €2,898K and by reference to probable future taxable profits.
+As at 31 December 2022, the LACDT was calculated at an estimated effective rate of 33.9% and amounted to €5,462K.
+The LACDT was recognised in full on the basis of the reversion of deferred tax liabilities amounting to €1,319K and by reference to probable future taxable profits.